daydreaming-experiment/app/CONTRIBUTING.md

 ### Building the project

-Once IntelliJ is well configured (see below) you can use it directly to build the project, but the simplest and most reproducible way is to use [Apache Maven](http://maven.apache.org/).
+Once IntelliJ IDEA is well configured (see below) you can use it directly to build the project, but the simplest and most reproducible way is to use [Apache Maven](http://maven.apache.org/).
 That's what we use.

 ### Version control